TL;DR

 This reality has shifted PMI from a "perk" to a "necessity" for many organisations wanting to minimise disruption and support their staff's health.

 The UK labour market remains competitive.
-A 2023 survey by the Chartered Institute of Personnel and Development (CIPD) highlighted that health and wellbeing benefits are a key factor in attracting and retaining staff.
+A 2023 survey by the UK public and industry sources of Personnel and Development (CIPD) highlighted that health and wellbeing benefits are a key factor in attracting and retaining staff.

 Employees now expect more than just a salary.
 They value employers who demonstrate a genuine commitment to their overall wellbeing.
 A comprehensive health scheme is a powerful and visible way to do this.